 The full-time HKU MBA curriculum is designed to provide students with first-class education, real-world experience, deep understanding of Asia and international business and sincere appreciation of cultural sensitivities.
-The intensive 14-month programme structure is unique in offering students the opportunity to study in four of the world’s economic powerhouses.
-All students begin the programme with a China immersion course in Beijing, followed by nine months of study in Hong Kong during with they take core courses with an Asia focus and electives.
+The intensive 1 year programme structure is unique in offering students the opportunity to study in four of the world’s economic powerhouses.
+All students begin the programme with a nine-month of study in Hong Kong during with they take core courses with an Asia focus and electives along with China Immersion Programme.
+This programme will provide students opportunity to visit various cities in Mainland China, to understand one of the biggest and most important economy, expand business networks and interact with companies in these cities during their first nine-month with HKU MBA.
 In their final four months, students complete the programme with elective subjects at London Business School (LBS), Columbia Business School (CBS) or Fudan University or remain in Hong Kong depending on the track they have chosen.
 The detailed programme structure is as follows.

 Advanced Corporate Finance

 This course consists of three parts.
 Part I covers financing needs and capital structure.
 Part II develops tools needed for valuing investment projects and companies.
 Part III deals with the concepts of options and derivatives and their applications in corporate finance and risk management.
 The topics to be covered include: Capital Structure: Theory and Practice, Cost of Capital, Valuation: WACC versus APV, Dividend Policy, Convertible Debt, Options, Risk Management, Real Options for Valuation and Strategic Decisions.

 Artificial Intelligence for Business Leaders